AaronHarman/Rubot-2.0/README.md

 - **%imitate** *<user mention> [max words]* : Uses Markov chains to imitate a user's messages.
 If not given a max number of words, it will stop after 100 words.
 It will often stop before hitting the max number of words if it does not know a word to follow the words it has already generated.
 - **%roll** : Rolls dice.
 This command has quite a few options, see the Roll Options section.
 - **%eightball** : Responds with a random 8-ball response.
+- **%choose** : Follow the command with choices seperated by spaces, "or", or commas.
+Rubot will choose one.

 ## Non-command Functionality
 - Saying "Ping!" will cause Rubot to respond "Pong!", following up with the amount of time taken to process the request.